GCuser99/tbProjPacker/README.md

 The most common use is keeping an ASCII representation of your twinBASIC projects under version control.
 A `.twinproj` file is binary — opaque to Git, undiffable, and unmergeable — so committing it directly gives you none of what version control is for.
 Unpacking it into a directory tree of plain text files means Git can show you real diffs and it means your project's history is readable by anything that reads text.

-tbProjPacker functions slot directly into code-management automation written in twinBASIC itself.
+tbProjPacker's functions slot directly into code-management automation written in twinBASIC itself.
 One workflow this enables: keep a master development copy of a project, then unpack it, modify or strip the copy, and repack it for publication — all without touching the dev copy.
 For example, if your development project contains source helpers, scratch code, or scaffolding you don't want to ship, a routine can unpack a fresh copy, remove those pieces, and pack the result into a clean `.twinproj` for release.
 The master stays intact; the published artifact is derived from it on demand rather than hand-edited into existence.

 ## Public surface